North Korea says it has suspended nuclear and missile testing

 In the KCNA statement, Kim said, "Every process involved with nuclear development” has been carried out, and "the means of delivery also has been conducted scientifically, resulting in the completion of nuclear weaponization," according to an NBC translation.

-Kim also said the country would halt nuclear tests, and stop test-firing midrange and ICBM missiles.
+Kim also said the country would halt nuclear tests, and stop test-firing midrange and intercontinental ballistic missiles.
 "Accordingly, the northern nuclear test ground has ended its mission," he said.

 Related